microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Introduction

 DXC is included in the Vulkan SDK.
-Before each SDK release, the DXC submodule references (SPIRV-Headers and SPIRV-Tools) need to be updated and the product needs to be tested.
-This has previously been done mostly by hand.
-This document describes the strategy for ensuring DXC is ready for inclusion in the Vulkan SDK.
-It is concerned with the policy for how we manage these releases, not with the details of how the tests are run.
+Before each SDK release, the DXC submodule references (SPIRV-Headers, SPIRV-Tools) need to be updated and the product needs to be tested.
+This process has previously been mostly performed manually.
+This document details the requirements for ensuring DXC is ready for inclusion in the Vulkan SDK and proposes the changes required in order to satisfy them.

 ## Motivation

 SPIRV-Headers and SPIRV-Tools need to be kept up to date so that the most recent SPIRV features are available in DXC.
-We need to verify that DXC generates valid SPIRV and that there are no regressions.
-The process needs to be documented and automated enough that it does not rely on individuals with special knowledge.
-We also want to align the version included in the Vulkan SDK with a formal DXC release, so that it matches the GitHub and NuGet releases and can be ingested into Godbolt.
+We need to verify that DXC is generating valid SPIRV code and that there are no regressions.
+The process needs to be documented and automated enough so that it does not rely on individuals with special knowledge.
+Additionally, we want to align the version included in the Vulkan SDK with a formal DXC release so that it matches up with GitHub and NuGet releases and can be ingested into Godbolt.

 ## Proposed solution